kxu1224/full_syng_bts_test/docs/source/datasets.rst

 The example datasets provided in the package can be used for a few examples which can be found in :doc:`methods`.
 SKCMPositive_4 can be used for a pilot experiment using VAE with loss ratio 1-10.
 A case study can be done on the dataset BRCASubtype using WGAN-GP.
-Transfer learning as an example can be done using MAF from PRAD dataset to BRCA
+Transfer learning as an example can be done using MAF from PRAD dataset to BRCA.